1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 (Medvedev and Lerner, p.
 29) Instance of Lyndon saying there work derives from someone who isn’t a genetisict and one who still supported the gene theory

-“third, because the indetermin¬
-ate, undirected nature of mutation was contradictory to
-Lysenko’s principles of environmentally induced hereditary
-changes in a particular direction.”
-(Medvedev and Lerner, p.
-29)

 “Nevertheless, the thesis that each individual gene mutates
 only once in tens of thousands of years was used by the oppo¬